 Kenny Dorham

-Neither a dizzy technician nor a miles minimalist, Dorham occupies a middle ground (bop, ballad, and post-bop) with his pleasant, personalized trumpet tone.
+Neither a dizzy technician nor a miles minimalist, Dorham occupies a middle ground with his pleasant, personalized trumpet tone.

 Whistle Stop